inflearn logo

 • HTTP: Make a request to a simple public API (e.g., https://jsonplaceholder.typicode.com/todos/1) using curl (1 min).

-• React (Optional): Run an example on CodeSandbox where text changes upon a button click (3–5 minutes).
+• React (Optional): Run an example on CodeSandbox where text changes upon clicking a button (3–5 minutes).

 • Node/Express (Optional): npm init → npm i express → Run a simple / route (5–10 minutes).